Glock: First-generation models

 The first-generation (Gen 1) Glock pistols are most notably recognized by their smoother "pebble finish" grip and finger groove-less frames.
 The Gen 1 frame pattern and design was used by Glock from 1982 through 1988 and pre-dates the checkered grip patterns used in the second generation of Glock pistols.
-The first Glock 17s imported to the US were serialized with an alpha-numeric (two-letter prefix followed by three numbers) stamped into the slide, barrel, and a small metal plate inserted into the bottom side of the polymer frame.
+The first Glock 17s imported to the US were serialized with an alphanumeric (two-letter prefix followed by three numbers) stamped into the slide, barrel, and a small metal plate inserted into the bottom side of the polymer frame.
 The first documented Glock 17s (by serial number) imported into the US were from the AF000 series in January 1986, followed by AH000, AK000, and AL000.
 These early Glock (Gen 1) pistols (serial number prefix AF through AM) were also manufactured with a barrel that had a smaller overall diameter and thinner bore walls, later known as "pencil barrels".
-These early Glock17 "pencil barrel" pistols are considered rare and highly desirable by Glock collectors.
-The barrels were later redesigned with thicker bore walls and manufacturing continued to evolve and improve the design of Glock pistols.
+The barrels were later redesigned with thicker bore walls, and manufacturing continued to evolve and improve the design of Glock pistols.

 Many of the first-generation Glocks were shipped and sold in the iconic "Tupperware" style plastic boxes.
 The earliest Glock boxes had ammunition storage compartments that allowed for 17 rounds of 9mm to be stored with the pistol.
-This box design was later changed by Glock to meet BATF import requirements and the ammunition storage compartments were removed.
+This box design was later changed by Glock to meet BATF import requirements, and the ammunition storage compartments were removed.

 Second-generation models

 A mid-life upgrade to the Glock pistols involved the addition of checkering on the front strap and trigger guard and checkering and serrations to the back strap.
-These versions, introduced in 1988, were informally referred to as "second-generation" models.
-To meet American ATF regulations, a steel plate with a stamped serial number was embedded into the receiver in front of the trigger guard.
+These versions, introduced in 1988, were informally referred to as "second-generation" or Gen2 models, though Glock did not mark the pistols Gen2.
 In 1991, an integrated recoil spring assembly replaced the original two-piece recoil spring and tube design.
 The magazine was slightly modified, changing the floorplate and fitting the follower spring with a resistance insert at its base.